Vegan Books – 20 Books Every Vegan Should Read

 The author, an anthrozoologist, has spent years researching the complex relationship us humans have with animals, and how we choose to eat certain animals yet make others part of our family.

-You can of course find all of these titles at your local library, our favourite way of reading, but if you want to own your own copies for reference and sharing please consider using our affiliate links to the Book Depository.
-You’ll get free shipping and we’ll make a small commission, helping us to continue running the site.
+You can of course find all of these titles at your local library, our favourite way of reading, but if you want to own your own copies for reference and sharing please consider using our affiliate links to Booktopia, where we will make a small commission at no extra cost to you, helping us to continue running the site.